Electrolytic capacitor: Rated and category voltage

 Referring to the IEC/EN 60384-1 standard, the allowed operating voltage for electrolytic capacitors is called the "rated voltage UR" or "nominal voltage UN".
 The rated voltage UR is the maximum DC voltage or peak pulse voltage that may be applied continuously at any temperature within the rated temperature range TR.

 The voltage proof of electrolytic capacitors decreases with increasing temperature.
 For some applications it is important to use a higher temperature range.
 Lowering the voltage applied at a higher temperature maintains safety margins.
 For some capacitor types therefore the IEC standard specifies a "temperature derated voltage" for a higher temperature, the "category voltage UC".
 The category voltage is the maximum DC voltage or peak pulse voltage that may be applied continuously to a capacitor at any temperature within the category temperature range TC.
 The relation between both voltages and temperatures is given in the picture at right.

 Applying a higher voltage than specified may destroy electrolytic capacitors.

 Applying a lower voltage may have a positive influence on electrolytic capacitors.
-For aluminum electrolytic capacitors a lower applied voltage can in some cases extend the lifetime.
+For aluminium electrolytic capacitors a lower applied voltage can in some cases extend the lifetime.
 For tantalum electrolytic capacitors lowering the voltage applied increases the reliability and reduces the expected failure rate.